What Is Email Archiving? How It Works, Types of Archiving & Best Practices for Compliance

 How Email Archiving Supports Compliance Initiatives

-Many organizations across all industries are subject to regulations and legislation with specific data security and retention requirements.
-Regulations and legislation such as:
+Many organizations across all industries are subject to regulations and legislation with specific data security and retention requirements, including:

 • The General Data Protection Regulation (GDPR), which explicitly states that the personal data of citizens of the European Union and the greater European Economic Area must be “kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed.”
 GDPR also requires organizations to implement strong security policies and procedures to prevent stored data or communications containing personal data from falling into the wrong hands.